 This All-Purpose Spray cleans as well as any ready-made, store-bought solution.
 It is a streak-free cleaner for every surface, takes the place of many other cleaners thereby reducing clutter in my cabinet, and because it dilutes a concentrated cleaner with water, it’s a whole lot cheaper.

-What you don’t get with the All-Purpose Spray:
+What you don’t get with the All-Purpose Cleaning Spray

 - Volatile organic compounds (VOCs) with their harmful fumes